 But here I am, a decade later after taking that initial leap and I'm still going strong.
 My PR firm, Boomerang, has gone through many twists and turns, and we're now specialising in communications for the creative industries – something that I'm incredibly passionate about, and aligns nicely with my magazine, Creative Boom.
 I've travelled the world, been to Number 10 Downing Street, and met people and brands I never imagined.

 Things certainly didn't happen overnight.
 And yes, I'm quite proud of my survival.
 But I'm not done.
 And you won't be either.
 Like me, you might cringe at your last piece of work.
 That's great because it shows that you're improving.
-That you're getting better.

 For me, running a business is so much more than doing something you love for a living and getting paid well for it; it's about pushing yourself to your limits and facing challenges that you satisfyingly overcome.
 It's about seeing how far you can take things, and how much further you can go after you've achieved each goal.

-But after 10 years of going solo, I can confirm that it was the best thing I ever did.
+But after ten years of going solo, I can confirm that it was the best thing I ever did.
 I'm keeping everything crossed that I can enjoy another decade, and perhaps even launch a few products and side projects along the way.